They are so popular that the chances are that you probably already wear a gray suit. However, are you making the most out of this versatile color?

 A double-breasted gray suit radiates formal business vibes.
 It looks incredibly professional, and it’s easy to match as well.

-How to Wear a Gray Suit at Casual Settings
+How to Wear a Gray Suit in Casual Settings

 The most casual style of gray suit is a light gray suit with a print.
 You can consider many kinds, like checked, houndstooth, or pinstripes.